Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 Is it complex to use AePS?

 No, it is not complex to use AePS.
-As an Aadhaar card holder, one simply needs to provide their Aadhaar number and biometric data to complete the transaction, making it a convenient and user-friendly payment system.
+As an Aadhaar holder, one simply needs to provide their Aadhaar number and biometric data to complete the transaction, making it a convenient and user-friendly payment system.

-What was the objective of the Aadhaar-enabled payment system?
+What was the objective of the Aadhaar Enabled Payment System?

-The objective of the Aadhaar-enabled payment system was to extend financial services to every corner of the country where there are no bank branches, through micro ATMs or bank correspondents.
+The objective of the Aadhaar Enabled Payment System was to extend financial services to every corner of the country where there are no bank branches, through micro ATMs or bank correspondents.
 It aimed to provide a seamless transaction experience by requiring only the Aadhaar number and biometric data for authentication.

 Is it safe to use AePS?

 Yes, it is safe to use AePS.
-As an Aadhaar card holder, one needs to submit their Aadhaar number and biometric data to complete the transaction, ensuring secure and reliable authentication.
+As an Aadhaar holder, one needs to submit their Aadhaar number and biometric data to complete the transaction, ensuring secure and reliable authentication.

 Yes, it is compulsory to link a bank account with an Aadhaar card as transactions through AePS are completed using the linked bank account.